Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Type

-We have declared Qualification and Experience data types first, before inserting them as elements of the BioData Type.
+The Qualification and Experience data types were declared first, and then inserted as child elements of the BioData data type.

-Ensure that you are not placing a Type within itself.
+Ensure that you are not placing a Type declaration within itself, as this would create a circular reference and is not allowed.

 Sample Test Program for Employee Data Type.

-We will write a small program to try out Employee Data Type and assign values to each element of the nested complex data structure.
-But, it is not as complicated as it sounds.
-If you find it difficult to follow then try out simpler examples defined on your own level of understanding.
+However, it is not as complicated as it may sound.
+If you find it difficult to follow, try creating simpler examples on your own based on your current level of understanding.

 Public Function EmplTypeTest() Dim Emp As Employee Emp.E_Name = "John" Emp.E_Desig = "Manager" Emp.E_JoinDate = #01/01/2018# Emp.E_PerfScore(Month(Date) - 1) = 4.5 Emp.E_Salary = 40000 'BioData Emp.B_BioData.Address1 = "115/8" Emp.B_BioData.Address2 = "Olencrest," Emp.B_BioData.City = "Columbus" Emp.B_BioData.State = "Ohio" Emp.B_BioData.PIN = "43536" Emp.B_BioData.BirthDate = #9/29/1979# 'Qualifications Emp.B_BioData.Q_Desc.Q_Desc1 = "Degree in Computer Science" Emp.B_BioData.Q_Desc.Q_Desc2 = "PG Degree in Computer Science" 'Experience Emp.B_BioData.X_Exp.X_Desc1 = "From Jan-2010 onwards Working as Project Manager, with XYZ Company."
 Emp.B_BioData.X_Exp.X_Desc2 = "From Mar-2005 to Dec-2009 worked as Team Leader with ABC Enterprise."